osquery/osquery/docs/wiki/installation/cli-flags.md

 Directory path for `ERROR`/`WARN`/`INFO` and query result logging by the **filesystem** plugin.

-`--logger_mode=420`
+`--logger_mode=416`

-File mode for output log files by the **filesystem** plugin (provided as an octal string).
+File mode for output log files by the **filesystem** plugin (provided in decimal form).
 Note that this affects both the query result log and the status logs. **Warning**: If run as root, log files may contain sensitive information!

 `--logger_rotate=false`